 This question inevitably comes up, as well as “Should I tell my employer?”
 “Should I let my colleagues know?”
 “Can I keep up with my job?”
 Of course, the symptoms of Alzheimer’s and related dementias vary from person to person, so the answers to these questions will vary with each person and the demands of their job.
-It is good to know, however, that there are laws and resources available to help a person with Alzheimer’s to continue employment.
+It is good to know, however, that there are laws and resources available to help a person with Alzheimer’s continue employment.

 The Americans with Disabilities Act

 First among all U.S. laws for those with a disability is the Americans with Disabilities Act (ADA), the 1990 federal civil rights law that aims to make American society more accessible for those with disabilities.
 Title I of the Act addresses employment.
-It requires employers (of more than 15 employees) to provide reasonable accommodations for applicants and employees with disabilities.
+It requires that employers (of more than 15 employees) provide reasonable accommodations for applicants and employees with disabilities.
 It prohibits discrimination on the basis of disability in all aspects of employment.

 What is a “Reasonable Accommodation?”